MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Authenticating-Users-with-Azure-Active-Directory.md

 ## Preparation

 - Azure AD authentication requires the use of service certificates to help secure client connections over a wide area network (WAN).
 In a production environment, you should obtain a certificate from a certification authority or trusted provider.
 In a test environment, if you do not have certificate, then you can create your own self-signed certificate.
-The implementation of certificates involves installion and configuration of the certificates on the [!INCLUDE[nav_server](includes/nav_server_md.md)] server and client computers.
+The implementation of certificates involves installation and configuration of the certificates on the [!INCLUDE[nav_server](includes/nav_server_md.md)] server and client computers.

     For more information, see [Using Certificates to Secure a Remote Client Connection](using-certificates-to-secure-a-remote-client-connection.md).